FuzzyBunnys/FusorResearchReading/index.md

 - [Forging the mRNA Revolution — Katalin Karikó](https://josephnoelwalker.com/147-katalin-kariko/) - "The only thing in the periphery is freedom".

 **Articles**

--[Superstars or Black Holes: Are Tech Clusters Causing Stagnation?](https://americanaffairsjournal.org/2024/02/superstars-or-black-holes-are-tech-clusters-causing-stagnation/) - Brian J Asquith - Are tech clusters a good thing?
+- [Superstars or Black Holes: Are Tech Clusters Causing Stagnation?](https://americanaffairsjournal.org/2024/02/superstars-or-black-holes-are-tech-clusters-causing-stagnation/) - Brian J Asquith - Are tech clusters a good thing?
 Or are they a malaise representative of our current inability to progress.

 ### History + Sociology
 **Books**